Solar Panel Cost in Honolulu, HI (2026): Savings Calculator & Tax Credits

 Frequently Asked Questions

-A typical home in Honolulu uses a 7 kW system (approximately 18 panels).
-This produces roughly 14,564 kWh per year based on 5.7 peak sun hours per day.
+A typical home in Honolulu uses a 7 kW system (approximately 18 panels at 400W each).
+This produces roughly 14,564 kWh per year based on Honolulu's 5.7 peak sun hours per day.
+With exceptional sun exposure, Honolulu homeowners may need fewer panels (roughly 15 vs. the typical 18) to meet their energy needs, potentially reducing upfront costs.
 Your actual system size depends on your electricity usage, roof space, and shading.

 Yes.
 Multiple financing options let Honolulu homeowners go solar with no upfront cost.
-Solar loans let you own the system and claim the 30% tax credit.
-Solar leases and PPAs require $0 down but you do not own the system or receive tax credits directly.
+A solar loan is typically the best value — you own the system, claim the $5,400 federal tax credit, and build equity.
+Solar leases and PPAs require $0 down but you do not own the system.
+At Honolulu's rate of $0.35/kWh, a loan typically saves significantly more over 20 years versus a lease.
+Compare loan vs. lease.

 From signing a contract to system activation, solar installation in Honolulu typically takes 1-3 months.
-This includes site assessment, permitting (varies by municipality), installation (1-3 days on the roof), inspection, and utility interconnection.
-Choose an installer familiar with Honolulu permitting to speed up the process.
+This includes site assessment, permitting (varies by Honolulu municipality), installation (1-3 days on the roof), inspection, and utility interconnection.
+Honolulu's permitting timeline is typical for mid-size cities.
+Choose an installer familiar with local requirements.

-The best solar company depends on your priorities — lowest price, best equipment, financing options, or customer service.
-We recommend comparing quotes from at least 3 installers.
-EnergySage lets you compare multiple Honolulu installer quotes side by side.
+The best solar company in Honolulu depends on your priorities — lowest price, best equipment, financing options, or customer service.
+We recommend comparing at least 3 quotes.
+Larger markets like Honolulu typically have both national companies (SunPower, Sunrun) and competitive local installers.
+Use EnergySage to compare Honolulu installer quotes side by side.
 Also check our solar brand reviews and how to choose a solar installer guide.

 SolarSavingsAI Research Team